 After a period working as an archaeologist in the Mediterranean and Middle East, Meaghan decided she wanted some more letters after her name.
-With that in mind, she returned to the halls of academia and got herself a Master of Art Curatorship and a PhD in art history and cultural economics.
+She returned to the halls of academia and got herself a Master of Art Curatorship and a PhD in art history and cultural economics.
 Kitted out with all the requisite degrees, she joined the Department of Culture and Communications at the University of Melbourne and began shaping impressionable young minds as a lecturer and subject coordinator.
-At the same time, Meaghan wrote for publications including The Age and Sydney Morning Herald, Australian Gourmet Traveller, and The Conversation.
-Thinking her PhD thesis would most likely end up as little more than a dust receptacle, nobody was more surprised than she was when it attracted broader interest and inspired a Four Corners program for ABC TV looking at questionable practices in the Australian art auction market and the Aboriginal art trade.
+Thinking her PhD thesis would most likely end up as little more than a dust receptacle, nobody was more surprised than she was when it inspired a Four Corners program for ABC TV that looked at questionable practices in the Australian art auction market and the Aboriginal art trade.

 Meaghan’s first novel was an adaptation of the script for Russell Crowe’s feature, The Water Diviner, which was published by Pan Macmillan and sold over 45,000 copies in Australia and internationally.
 She is represented by Curtis Brown Australia, and in 2018, her novel The Honourable Thief, was published by Pan Macmillan, with the sequel, The Emerald Tablet, published in 2019.
-In 2018, Harper Collins published Meaghan’s book, The Pacific: In the Footsteps of Captain Cook with Sam Neill, to accompany the TV series of the same name.
+In 2018, Harper Collins also published Meaghan’s book, The Pacific: In the Footsteps of Captain Cook with Sam Neill.

 Meaghan lives in inner-city Melbourne with her screenwriter husband, their two children, a dog, a geriatric chicken named ‘Black Ops’, and two cats.